hassanelhoseny/E-commerceApp/README.md

 3. integrate Api
 4. React Redux
 5. Axios
 6. Reactotron for monitoring Api

+### How to Run
+1. install node modules by run `npm install `